At the University of Vermont we encourage pediatric resident scholarship in three key areas: Advocacy, Research and Quality.

 - Vermont Child Health Improvement Program (VCHIP), which is a state wide quality improvement collaborative that now is at the hub of the National Improvement Program Network (NIPN)

 - Improve Care Now, which is an international quality improvement collaborative for pediatric inflammatory bowel disease.

-Finally, our residents are also required to be involved in a longitudinal quality improvement initiative as part of their training.
+Our residents are also required to be involved in a longitudinal quality improvement initiative as part of their training.
 This is embedded in a population health curriculum, and the projects are organic and germane to UVM Children’s Hospital and align with institutional initiatives and goals.
-The residents work on these projects as a class, so it becomes a group endeavor and affords opportunity for team-based learning and building collaborative relationships with their fellow colleagues.
+The residents work on these projects along with interdisciplinary teams, so it becomes a group endeavor and affords opportunity for team-based learning and building collaborative relationships with their fellow colleagues.
 Many of these projects have evolved into scholarly work that has been presented locally and regionally.
-Here are a few of our projects:
+Here are a few of our projects includes: